Child sitting in elementary school classroom, smiling

 Career Connected Learning

 The principles of Universal Design for Learning are applied in the K-12 curriculum.
-The education strategy aims to engage students, educators, families and community organizations through inclusivity, innovation and collaboration, such as the use of an online career/life planning tool called myBlueprint.
-Educators can take Career Connected Learning Online Modules to incorporate learning competencies into their classroom practice.
+The education strategy aims to engage students, educators, families and community organizations through inclusivity, innovation and collaboration.
+Educators can use Career Connected Learning Online Modules to incorporate learning competencies into their classroom practice.

-Learn more about the New Brunswick model in this Careering magazine article by Tricia Berry, Learning Specialist with the New Brunswick Government: Applying Universal Design as a pathway to inclusive career education.
+Learn more about the New Brunswick model in these CareerWise articles by Tricia Berry, Learning Specialist with the New Brunswick Government: Career Connected Learning: Innovations in experiential learning from New Brunswick and Now is the time to innovate in career-connected learning

 Newfoundland and Labrador